ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 • Verifies real-world sensor performance

-Some manufacturers — including Honda and Tesla — require both static and dynamic calibration after certain repairs, which can increase the total cost significantly.
-Always ask your repair shop which method your vehicle's manufacturer requires.
+Some manufacturers — including Toyota, Honda, Ford, Subaru, and Tesla — require both static and dynamic calibration after certain repairs, which can significantly increase the total cost and time required.
+Always ask your repair shop which method your vehicle's manufacturer requires, and insist they reference the OEM service manual for your specific model and year.

 Trusted by Thousands